-Like with any school or program, there are med school rankings lists.
-Because US medical schools’ admissions criteria and curricula are so stringent and rigorous, however, keep in mind that admission to any school in the country should be considered an accomplishment.
-If you end up in a school in the country, and you follow through with a residency at a good hospital, you’ll have no trouble finding work.
+As with any school or program, there are med school ranking lists.
+Because US medical schools' admissions criteria and curricula are so stringent and rigorous, though, admission to any school in the country should be considered an accomplishment.
+If you end up in medical school and follow through with a residency at a good hospital, you'll have no trouble finding work as a doctor.

-We’re most used to hearing about doctors with MDs, so if you’re not familiar with DOs then I encourage you to do more research on these types of programs.
+We're most used to hearing about doctors with MDs, so if you're not familiar with DOs, I encourage you to do more research on these types of programs.
 DOs receive additional specialty training in certain areas, including using the hands to diagnose/treat illnesses and injuries.
-Read more about osteopathic medicine.

 Allopathic or osteopathic: which type of med school is right for you?

-There are three steps to the application process:
+There are three parts of the med school application process.

 You send in your primary application by June the year before your first year of med school.
-Most med schools use the American Medical College Application Service (AMCAS), which is like a Common App for med schools.
+Most med schools use AMCAS, which is like a Common Application for med schools.

 This application includes official transcripts, a personal statement, your resume/CV, and your MCAT scores.
 Start preparing these materials a few months before submission.

-This usually happens in July-August on a typical application timeline (i.e. one where you submit the primary application in June).
-At this point, a school will either reject your primary application OR ask you to complete its secondary application.
+This usually happens in July-August on a typical application timeline (i.e., one on which you submit the primary application in June).
+At this point, a school will either reject your primary application or ask you to complete its secondary application.

 The secondary application will differ for each school you apply to.
 Sometimes, schools just ask you to submit an application fee to continue with the application process.
-Other times, schools send fairly extensive lists of essay prompts (e.g. “Why are you interested in attending this medical school?”).
+Other times, though, schools send fairly extensive lists of essay prompts (e.g., "Why are you interested in attending this medical school?") for you to answer.

-If the school is happy with your primary + secondary application, you will move on to the next step.
+If the medical school is happy with your primary and secondary applications, you'll move on to the next part.

-After fulfilling all those pre-med requirements and submitting all those applications, you finally arrive here: med school.
-You’ll spend four years here, but that doesn’t mean the experience will be very similar to that of your undergraduate education - there are more decisions to be made, more opportunities for hands-on experiences, and more professional licensing requirements to worry about.
+After fulfilling all the pre-med requirements and submitting all those applications, you finally arrive here: medical school.
+You'll spend four years here, but that doesn't mean the experience will be very similar to that of your undergraduate education—there are more decisions to be made, more opportunities for hands-on experiences, and more professional licensing requirements to worry about.

-Here’s an overview of what these four years will look like:
+Here's an overview of what these four years of med school will look like:

-- Third year - Training in each major medical specialty (also known as rotations)
+- Year 3: Training in each major medical specialty (also known as rotations)

-- Fourth year - Primarily elective courses based on preferred specialty
+- Year 4: Primarily elective courses based on preferred specialty

-There are some other important steps along the way - like board exams - that I’ll address here as well.
+There are some other important steps along the way, such as board exams, that I'll address in this section as well.

 Years 1-2: Classroom Work

-You won’t have much say in what courses you’ll take during your first two years of med school.
-Your education during this time will be an extension of your pre-med requirements - you’ll take many advanced courses that will give you the important biological, anatomical, and chemical foundations you’ll need to work as a physician.
+You won't have much say in what courses you'll take during your first two years of medical school.
+Your education during this time will be an extension of your pre-med requirements—you'll take many advanced courses that will give you the important biological, anatomical, and chemical foundations you'll need to work as a physician.

-At the end of your second year you’ll take the United States Medical Licensing Examination, or the USMLE-1.
-This test assesses your medical competency to see if you should continue with your education and medical licensure (another name for the USMLE exams is “Boards”).
+At the end of your second year, you'll take the United States Medical Licensing Examination, or the USMLE-1.
+This test assesses your medical competency to see whether you should continue with your education and medical licensure (another name for the USMLE exams is "Boards").

-At most medical schools, you need to pass this exam in order to progress to your third year of school.
-Read more about the test and access exam practice materials.
+At most med schools, you need to pass this exam in order to progress to your third year of school.

 Year 3: Rotations

-After the bulk of your rotations experiences in your third year, you’ll have to decide what sort of medicine you’d like to pursue.
-This decision will dictate what sort of elective courses you’ll take in your fourth and final year of med school, as well as how long you’ll spend in your residency (get more information on this in the Residency section).
+After the bulk of your rotations experiences in your third year, you'll have to decide what sort of medicine you'd like to pursue.
+This decision will dictate what kinds of elective courses you'll take in your fourth and final year of med school, as well as how long you'll spend in your residency (we give more information on this in the Residency section below).

 Med school rotations are a bit more productive than the one the hamster's doing on this wheel.